 - Does the curriculum incorporate female authors and equally represent their contributions to history?
 Are women invited equally as guest speakers and visiting scholars to the school?

 - Does her school value and support girls’ athletic teams as much as the boys’ teams?
 Are budgets, resources, and facilities equal?

 - Do girls take, engage fully with, and excel in higher-level math, science, coding, engineering, and technology classes?
 Are there peer role models to help girls to “see it to be it” and envision themselves as makers, inventors, entrepreneurs, and engineers?

 - Does her school have an atmosphere that fosters the confidence necessary for girls to pursue broader interests and take risks both inside and outside of the classroom?
 Do gender biases and assumptions impact course and extra-curricular selection and participation?

 These are just a few sample questions that are good for parents to reflect on and think about as they are seeking the best school for their daughters.

-Megan Murphy, Executive Director of the National Coalition of Girls’ Schools
+Megan Murphy, Executive Director, National Coalition of Girls’ Schools